Message from the Board Chair

 Jennifer has been at CVF for over a decade and currently directly oversees the funds’ investments in GiveGab, Intrinsiq Materials, True Gault and VenueBook as well as representing CVF as an observer on the boards of BinOptics and Callient.

-Dr. Trautmann has served as Executive Director of the Sciencenter, an educational science museum located in Ithaca, NY since 1990.
-His focus is empowering young people to use science in shaping a better future for themselves, their community, and the world at large.
+Dr. Trautmann served as Executive Director of the Sciencenter, an educational science museum located in Ithaca, NY from 1990-2017.
+He focused on empowering young people to use science in shaping a better future for themselves, their community, and the world at large.

 He has a long-standing interest in teaching and community service and is a regular contributor to conferences on informal science education.
 He has published more than 100 articles and reports on education, museum management, and engineering and has been awarded two Alexander von Humboldt Fellowships to pursue research on education and engineering in Germany.
 Under his leadership, the Sciencenter has won three international Roy L. Shafer Leading Edge Awards for Innovative Business Practice at museums.